1312inc/Webasyst-X-iOS-Pod/README.md

 ```
 3) After configuration of the bibiloteca, you can easily use the Webasyst bibiloteca anywhere in your application

+**Warning!**
+After retrieving the list of user settings at login, the library will set the active setting from the list to UserDefaults, by the selectDomainUser key

 ## Description of methods

 *A description of all methods, including all parameters, can be obtained from the XCode autocomplete or via QuickHelp*